Best Solar Companies in Colorado

 Homeowners with solar panels typically save $20,000 to $90,000 over 25 years.

-We suggesting using NREL’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house — just type in your address.
+But it’s not financially worth it for everyone.
+We suggest using NREL’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house.
 Project Sunroof is a free solar savings estimator powered by Google Earth imagery.

 » STILL NOT SURE?
 Solar energy pros and cons